wavefrontHQ/docs/pages/doc/alerts.md

 ## Creating an Alert

-You can create a classic alert with a single severity level (e.g. SEVERE) or a threshold alert, which allows you to customize alert behavior for different thresholds.
+You can create a classic alert with a single severity level (e.g. SEVERE) or a multi-threshold alert, which allows you to customize alert behavior for different thresholds.
 For each threshold, you select a corresponding severity and one or more targets to notify in case the threshold is met.

 ### Creating a Classic Alert